demozoo/django-sceneid/README.md

 Installation
 ------------

-django-sceneid is compatible with Django 3.x.
+django-sceneid is compatible with Django 3.x and 4.x.
 To install:

 ```shell
 pip install django-sceneid